ployground/bsdploy/docs/quickstart.rst

 Quickstart
 ==========

-This quickstart is intending to provide the shortest possible path from an empty project directory to a running jail inside a provisioned host.
+This quickstart intends to provide the shortest possible path from an empty project directory to a running jail inside a provisioned host.

 It takes several shortcuts on its way but it should give you a good idea about how BSDploy works and leave you with a running instance that you can use as a stepping stone for further exploration, i.e. following along the tutorial.